 Looking for an adrenaline rush and a beautiful view?
 Lake Travis Zipline Adventures offers five pulse-pounding ziplines (one being the longest in Texas) to take you on an exciting outdoor adventure.

 Pack a picnic and amble over to Zilker Park, a 360-acre oasis in the heart of downtown that’s home to Zilker Botanical Garden, Umlauf Sculpture Garden & Museum and Barton Springs Pool, a popular spring-fed swimming spot.
-Be sure to take the little ones for a ride on the Zilker Zephyr miniature train.
+Be sure to take the little ones to play on the playscape.

 At the nearby Austin Nature & Science Center explore nature trails, see small wildlife creatures and dig for “dinosaur fossils” in the Dino Pit.